Reviewed by: Nick Nicotra, Chief Science Officer

 Methylene Blue Quality

 Not all methylene blue is safe for human consumption.
-Learn the critical differences between USP pharmaceutical grade, lab grade, and industrial grade — and how to verify quality before you buy.
+Learn the critical differences between USP-grade, lab grade, and industrial grade — and how to verify quality before you buy.

 99.9%USP Purity